-- Take notes or review my notes on the key ideas or takeaways it contains.
+Take notes or review my notes on the key ideas or takeaways the book contains.

 No matter my chosen process for a given review, one thing is a constant: I try to never knowingly let another person’s critique inform my review because I believe it would be a disservice to both my audience and to the author to not let my review stand on its own.
 I may read reviews and critiques after the fact, but I endeavour to never do so as part of the process.